-The Personal Choices program works by re-allocating the money designated for services provided under the Medicaid waivers to the individuals themselves and allows them to direct their own care services.
-To be clear, cash payments are made to an intermediary financial management agency and then to the care providers of the participants choosing.
+The Personal Choices program shifts the money designated for services provided under the Medicaid waivers to the participants themselves and allows them to direct their own care services.
+To be clear, cash payments are not made directly to the participants, but rather to an intermediary financial management agency, and then to care providers of the participants choosing.
 Participating individuals no longer receive care from Medicaid.

 This type of program, in which the consumer directs their own care, is referred to by many names, including participant direction, self-directed care and cash and counseling.
-These programs are growing in popularity in part because certain family members can be hired a personal care providers, with the requirement that they are over 18 years of age and pass a basic screening test.
+Nationally, these programs are growing in popularity in part because they allow certain family members to be paid as personal care givers, as long as they are over 18 years of age and pass a basic screening test.

 To qualify for the Personal Choices program, individuals must enroll (or be enrolled) in Medicaid and be receiving care under the Sail-Homebound Program Waiver or the Elderly and Disabled Waiver.
-In addition to these waivers' functional requirements (nursing home level care), they have financial requirements.
+Under the rules for these waivers, a medical declaration is required that shows the client requires nursing home level care.
+In addition, there are certain financial requirements.

 Asset Limits - These typically do not change as frequently as the income limit.
 For the last few years, the limit for a single applicant has been $2,000.
-However, non-applying spouses can retain up to $117,240 in assets and this does not include the value of their home provided it is lived in by the owner(s).
+However, for 2015, non-applying spouses can retain up to $ 119,220 in assets excluding the value of their home provided it is lived in by the owner(s).

 The program pays cash to a Financial Management Service Agency in place of providing services.
-The Service Agency in turn makes payments to care providers as determined by an agreed upon plan between the participant and their Personal Choice Program Counselor.
-Plans can include the following types of care.
+The Service Agency compensates care providers as determined by an agreed upon plan between the participant and their Personal Choice Program Counselor.
+Plans can include the following types of care:

-To apply for the program, contact the West Alabama Regional Area Agency on Aging or South Alabama Area Agency on Aging.
+If the prospective applicant lives in one of the nine counties served by this program, then they can apply for the program by contacting one of the two appropriate AAAs: West Alabama Regional Area Agency on Aging or South Alabama Area Agency on Aging.
 More information about the program is available on the Alabama Personal Choices webpage.